thehunmonkgroup/lwe-config/profiles/uptrust/templates/conversation-thread-generator.md

 ADDITIONAL TASK:

-Identify one or two responses in the conversation that could lead to a sub-thread and suggest a related sub-topic for each.
+Identify one to {{ branch_points }} responses in the conversation that could lead to a sub-thread and suggest a related sub-topic for each.
 Format for this task should be: ID of the comment, and the suggested sub-topic.